wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 With all the required packages added and before reviewing any code, now is time to consider where in the application a few different components will exist.

-1. The `SessionKit` itself will need to be created and accessible from anywhere users need to manage their sessions.
-The `SessionKit` instance only needs to be instantiated once and then can be used to create/restore any number of individual sessions.
-A recommended location for this would be on some form of **global property** or in an **exported module** to be included in other files when needed.
+1. The `SessionKit` itself will need to be created and accessible from anywhere users need to manage their Sessions.
+The `SessionKit` instance only needs to be instantiated once and then can be used to create/restore any number of individual Sessions.
+A recommended location for this would be on some form of **global property** or in an **exported module**, to be included in other files when needed.
 2. Once a `Session` is created through calls to the `SessionKit`, it will need to be made accessible anywhere the user is expected to interact with the blockchain.
 An individual `Session` is reusable between page loads and in different components, and is persisted in local storage.
-A good candidate for storing of one or more `Session` instances is in the applications **state** or a **store** of some kind.
+A good candidate for storing of one or more `Session` instances is in the application's **state** or a **store** of some kind.

-Pick locations in the project that makes sense for your application and the web framework its built upon.
+Pick locations in the project that makes sense for your application and the web framework it's built upon.

 ## Initializing the `SessionKit`